neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

 This will give a complex stacked cell for "train name".  *** needs testing You will want to do some manual cells (see below).

-Trains which split can be listed in a single cell, separated by the ampersand.
-You will want to do some manual cells (see below).  *not yet

 COLUMN-OPTIONS IN SECOND ROW
 ----------------------------